 Corporate Connections:

 The module draws on the lecturers' research and consultancy experience in a variety of industries.

 International Dimensions:

 Extensive use is made of mini case studies and current business examples drawn from the UK, Europe, the USA, and Japan.
-The module draws on international accounting standards, trends towards accounting harmonization and techniques and cases from the US (e.g. activity based costing) and Europe (e.g. vehicle manufacture).
+The module draws on International Financial Reporting Standards (IFRS), trends towards global accounting harmonization and techniques and cases from the US (e.g. activity based costing) and Europe (e.g. vehicle manufacture).

 Contribution of Research:

-Research into shareholder value management, social and environmental accounting and the Operating and Financial Review report will be used to inform the lectures on this module.
+Research into shareholder value management, the transition to IFRS and the international regulatory framework of financial accounting will be used to inform the lectures on this module.

 Ethics, Responsibility & Sustainability:

-This module considers current issues, which include the broader accountability role of accounting and introduces students to corporate social responsibility/sustainability reporting.
+This module considers current issues, which include the broader accountability role of accounting and introduces students to the issues of professional ethics for accountants.
 These issues are considered in the context of both external reporting and also internal performance management through an introduction to the 'Balanced Business Scorecard'.

 Method of Teaching:

 Lectures and workshops in a flexible 3 hour session per week.
 A mixture of lectures, exercises and case studies will be used.

 Important elements of the course are: